Blow the dust off the old suitcase because people are traveling again!

 Optional Expedite Fee: $60 per application

-File Search Fee: $150 (necessary when the applicant is unable to president evidence of U.S. citizenship and must be requested by Forms DS-11).
+File Search Fee: $150 (necessary when the applicant is unable to present evidence of U.S. citizenship and must be requested by Forms DS-11).

 Have passport prices gone up with inflation?